Verification¶

 high for the given registers.
 In Pyrope, the registers and memory contents

-outputs are "invalid" (::[valid] attribute). assert and optimize will not
+outputs are "invalid" (.[valid] attribute). assert and assume will not

 check when any of the signals are invalid.
 This is useful to avoid unnecessary